 Don’t forget your company purpose

-Even before COVID, 90% of employees said they’d be “willing to trade a percentage of their lifetime earnings for greater meaning at work.”
-The need for purpose and meaning is even stronger now.
+Prior to the disruption caused by the pandemic, 90% of employees said they’d be willing to trade earnings for greater meaning at work.2 The need for purpose and meaning is even stronger now.
 Whether your company purpose also needs an update or whether it’s still standing strong, help each employee understand the power of your purpose and the part they play in fulfilling it today and in the future.